-What are considered TOEFL and GRE score minimums?
+What are considered TOEFL, IELTS, and GRE score minimums?

 In conjunction with College of Arts and Sciences' Graduate School, minimum scores for the TOEFL tests are:

-Please be aware that the College of Arts and Sciences will only accept GRE scores that are official and sent via ETS.
-We will no longer be able to accept copies of these scores.
+Please be aware that the College of Arts and Sciences will only accept TOEFL, IELTS, and GRE scores that are official and sent via the testing institution.

 How can I get more information about the admission process or program?